fenneclab/hugo-bin/README.md

 ## Installation options

-hugo-bin supports options to change the variation of Hugo binaries and to overwrite the download repository.
+hugo-bin supports options to change the variation of Hugo binaries, to overwrite the download repository and the Hugo version.

 Each option can be configured in one of the following ways: